-\Charter trustees appointed by Governor Jeb Bush. \\ Past Chair during her two terms of service on the Board of Trustees, Trustee Seay held multiple leadership roles, including Chair of the Audit and Compliance Committee (2016-2019), Chair of the Academic Excellence and Student Success Committee (2021-2023), and Board Chair (2019-2021).
+\Charter trustees appointed by Governor Jeb Bush. \\ Past Chair

-Trustee Emeriti CIATON

-The Honorable Beverly J. Seay has made extraordinary contributions to our university, our community, and her field - as a prominent leader in Central Florida's modeling and simulation community for more than 25 years and as a member of UCF's Board of Trustees for ten years (2013-2023).

-Whereas.

-under her leadership as Chair, she successfully navigated the university through times of challenge and transition and provided strategic oversight of the presidential search and strategic planning, all of which have laid a strong foundation for building the university for the future.

-additionally, Trustee Seay strengthened the university's partnerships and reputation across industry, government, and academia, including by serving on the Board of Directors of the Association of Governing Boards (AGB) and spearheading the involvement of UCF and our entire State University System with the Southeast Region of the National Security Innovation Network.

-Whereas.

-Trustee Seay has worked to expand opportunities for UCF's computer programming students to strengthen their skills and was instrumental in bringing the International Collegiate Programming Contest (ICPC) - the oldest and most prestigious collegiate programming contest - competitions and training camps to our campus.

-Whereas.

-she also has invested her time and talents at UCF as a member of the Research Foundation Board of Directors and as Chair of the College of Engineering and Computer Science's Dean's Advisory Board, where she provided strategic direction and guidance and modeled the way industry leaders help universities unleash the potential of tomorrow's innovators and pioneers.

-during her service to the university, Trustee Seay received multiple recognitions, including induction into the National Center for Simulation's Hall of Fame and the Mid-Florida Business Hall of Fame, i4 Business Magazine's 2020 Business Leader of the Year, Orlando Business Journal's 2021 Businesswoman of the Year, and multiple selections as one of Florida's Most Influential Business Leaders by Florida Trend.
+Attachment B

+- Whereas, The Honorable Beverly J. Seay has made extraordinary contributions to our university, our community, and her field as a prominent leader in Central Florida's modeling and simulation community for more than 25 years and as a member of UCF's Board of Trustees for ten years (2013-2023). - Whereas, during her two terms of service on the Board of Trustees, Trustee Seay held multiple leadership roles, including Chair of the Audit and Compliance Committee (2016-2019), Chair of the Academic Excellence and Student Success Committee (2021-2023), and Board Chair (2019-2021). - Whereas, under her leadership as Chair, she successfully navigated the university through times of challenge and transition and provided strategic oversight of the presidential search and strategic planning, all of which have laid a strong foundation for building the university for the future. - Whereas, additionally, Trustee Seay strengthened the university's partnerships and reputation across industry, government, and academia, including by serving on the Board of Directors of the Association of Governing Boards (AGB) and spearheading the involvement of UCF and our entire State University System with the Southeast Region of the National Security Innovation Network. - Whereas, Trustee Seay has worked to expand opportunities for UCF's computer programming students to strengthen their skills and was instrumental in bringing the International Collegiate Programming Contest (ICPC) the oldest and most prestigious collegiate programming contest competitions and training camps to our campus. - Whereas, she also has invested her time and talents at UCF as a member of the Research Foundation Board of Directors and as Chair of the College of Engineering and Computer Science's Dean's Advisory Board, where she provided strategic direction and guidance and modeled the way industry leaders help universities unleash the potential of tomorrow's innovators and pioneers. - Whereas, during her service to the university, Trustee Seay received multiple recognitions, including induction into the National Center for Simulation's Hall of Fame and the Mid-Florida Business Hall of Fame, i4 Business Magazine's 2020 Business Leader of the Year, Orlando Business Journal's 2021 Businesswoman of the Year, and multiple selections as one of Florida's Most Influential Business Leaders by Florida Trend.